opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	rmatcher.setDescriptorMatcher(matcher);                                                         // set matcher

 Secondly, we have to call the matcher by using *robustMatch()* or *fastRobustMatch()* function.
 The difference of using this two functions is its computational cost.
-The first method is slower but more robust at filtering good matches due to that uses two ratio test and a symmetry test.
-In contrast, the second method is faster but less robust due to that only applies a single ratio test to the matches.
+The first method is slower but more robust at filtering good matches because uses two ratio test and a symmetry test.
+In contrast, the second method is faster but less robust because only applies a single ratio test to the matches.

 The following code is to get the model 3D points and its descriptors and then call the matcher in the main program: